JamJestJam/CodersSchool/STL/readme.md

 ### Function operation

 `merge` - merge two sorted containers<br />
-`splice` - get data from first container and transfer it to another<br />
+`splice` - get data from the first container and transfer it to another<br />
-`splice_after` - get data from first container and transfer it to another<br />
+`splice_after` - get data from the first container and transfer it to another<br />
 `remove` - remove elements that are equal to the parameter<br />
 `remove_if` - remove elements that meet the condition<br />
 `reverse` - reverse the order of the elements<br />